 Neuroplasticity serves as the foundation of learning and memory formation, which are indispensable to our lives.
 Its deficits give rise to an array of disorders, including dementia and post-traumatic stress disorder (PTSD).
-We will tackle on fundamental questions regarding the epigenetic and transcriptional basis of memory-encoding neuronal ensemble (e.g., engram) formation.
-To this end, we will employ a multidisciplinary approach that encompasses genomics, mouse genetics, circuit analysis and bioinformatics.
+We will tackle fundamental questions regarding the epigenetic and transcriptional basis of memory-encoding neuronal ensemble (e.g., engram) formation.
+To this end, we will employ a multidisciplinary approach that encompasses genomics, mouse genetics, circuit analysis, and bioinformatics.

 Our laboratory is built upon two main pillars.